Kelly Dodd Slams ‘Grandma’ Vicki Gunvalson On Instagram After ‘Train’ Rumor, Son-In-Law Ryan Culberson Reacts

 Kelly Dodd poked fun at a recent Real Housewives of Orange County clip that featured her longtime nemesis, Vicki Gunvalson, on Instagram this week.

-According to a Hollywood Life report on October 9, Kelly posted a boomerang clip of herself and Vicki sitting at a bar while enjoying a tropical vacation with their co-stars and in the caption, Kelly took aim at Vicki by slamming her as a “grandma.”
+According to a Hollywood Life report on October 9, Kelly posted a boomerang clip of herself and Vicki sitting at a bar while enjoying a tropical vacation with their co-stars.
+In the caption, Kelly took aim at Vicki by labeling her as a “grandma.”

 In Kelly’s clip, Vicki was seen making an inappropriate hand gesture as she enjoyed drinks with her co-stars.